 Specifically, members of ACC’s Plastics Division have set the following goals for capturing, recycling, and recovering plastics:

-• 100% of plastics packaging is recyclable or recoverable by 2030.
+To achieve 100% of plastics packaging is re-used, recycled or recovered by 2040, and 100% of plastics packaging is recyclable or recoverable by 2030.

-• 100% of the U.S. manufacturing sites operated by ACC’s Plastics Division members will participate in Operation Clean Sweep-Blue by 2020, with all of their manufacturing sites across North America involved by 2022.
+The third goal is to reach 100% of the U.S. manufacturing sites operated by ACC’s Plastics Division members will participate in Operation Clean Sweep-Blue by 2020, with all of their manufacturing sites across North America involved by 2022.

-“Together with our value chain partners we intend to transition to increasingly circular systems for designing, manufacturing, recycling and recovering our plastic packaging resources,” Russell said.
+“Together with our value chain partners, we intend to transition to increasingly circular systems for designing, manufacturing, recycling, and recovering our plastic packaging resources,” Russell said.

-“Our industry has a long history of leading on stewardship initiatives, such as Responsible Care®, and supporting recycling through research, technology, infrastructure, and education,” Rick Wagner, global sustainability manager at Chevron Phillips Chemical Company.
+“Our industry has a long history of leading on stewardship initiatives.
+Such as Responsible Care®, and supporting recycling through research, technology, infrastructure, and education,” Rick Wagner, global sustainability manager at Chevron Phillips Chemical Company.
 “Today’s announcement marks the next step in this critical journey.

 Source: The American Chemistry Council (ACC)